 Back in June we decided to take a long weekend to celebrate 13 years of love and adventure.
 Typically we stay home, have a nice dinner and reminisce about the time gone by, this year was different.
 There was a hotel we have wanted to check out in San Jose del Cabo, flights are quick and cheap from the Bay Area, and we have been itching for good Mexican food and margaritas; so we booked it!

-We were only there for a long weekend, with all intentions of enjoying the hotel pool, drinking cold cocktails or beer, eating good local food, mixed with some galleries and shopping.
+We were only there for a long weekend, with all intentions of enjoying the hotel pool, drinking cold margaritas and beer, eating the local food, mixed with some galleries and a little shopping.
 That is exactly what we did, four days of being lazy.
 It was perfect, and we highly recommend!

 More Photos – more than Mexico